Consulting & Fractional Technology Leadership

 Where I sit

 Based in Salt Lake City, UT.
 I work remotely by default and travel for kick-offs, on-sites, and the occasional offsite.
-I've led and collaborated with engineering teams across six countries — the US, Australia, the Philippines, Vietnam, Pakistan, and Ukraine.
+I've led and collaborated with engineering teams across seven countries — the US, Australia, the Philippines, Vietnam, India, Pakistan, and Ukraine.

 What I'm picky about

 Work where the technical problem is genuinely interesting, the team can execute, and the outcome matters.
-I'll say no when the fit isn't right — it protects both sides.
+I'll pass when the fit isn't right — it protects both sides.

 First conversation